brktm

 To summarize:

-In the fully developed version, the notification would drop down from the top right hand corner of the screen, and the icon would be an extension icon in the browser or otherwise placed in an out-of-the-way corner of the screen.
+In the fully developed version, the notification would drop down from the top right corner and the icon would behave like an extension icon.

 Final Thoughts

-I found this an enjoyable project to work on, and I was happy to be able to leverage my UX writing and microcopy skills.
-I was also excited to explore the new field of AI tools and how they can be used in the design and development process.
+I found this an enjoyable project and was happy to leverage UX writing and microcopy skills while exploring AI tools in the design and development process.